NFRA bans another auditor in IL&FS case | Business

 The National Financial Reporting Authority (NFRA) has slapped a five-year ban on an auditor for alleged irregularities in the audit of IL&FS Financial Services Ltd (IFIN).
 Apart from the ban, a fine of Rs 5 lakh has been imposed on Rukshad Daruvala.

+Deloitte Haskins and Sells LLP conducted the statutory audit of IFIN for 2017-18.
+Daruvala is a partner at Deloitte.
 He is at least the second auditor in the matter to be barred by NFRA.
 However, NFRA's ruling would not come into force till July 31 due to a Delhi High Court order passed in June.
-Deloitte Haskins and Sells LLP, which conducted the statutory audit of IFIN for 2017-18.

 According to the regulator's 49-page order, dated July 23, Daruvala was Engagement Quality Control Reviewer (EQCR) in the statutory audit of IFIN for 2017-18.
 Daruvala has been debarred for five years from "being appointed as an auditor or internal auditor or undertaking any audit in respect of financial statements or internal audit of the functions and activities of any company or body corporate", NFRA said in the order.